rahulkishen18/tensorflow-for-reranking/README.md

 4. Train a simple neural reranker

 ### Some Background
 I spent most of the time wrangling with GCP services, mainly BigQuery.
-I'm not super familiar with the ins and outs of BigQuery, so wrangling the storing of features was most of the time.
+I'm not super familiar with the ins and outs of BigQuery, so futzing around with how to save the numpy features took a minute.

 A nice benefit of MCLI is you can "ssh" (not exactly ssh protocol, but effectively exactly the same idea) onto a node and debug directly.
 I setup a Remote VS Code session on the node, clone down the repo and do some debugging there.